-North Bay City council was presented with the long awaiting and much anticipated report during Monday evening's Committee meeting regarding KPMG's prepared investigation of the North Bay Memorial Gardens Sports Arena Renovations, with key findings that revealed how the 16 million dollar project got so out of control and over budget.
+North Bay City council was presented with the long-awaited and much-anticipated report during Monday evening's committee meeting regarding KPMG's prepared investigation of the North Bay Memorial Gardens Sports Arena renovations, with key findings that revealed how the 16 million dollar project got so out of control and over budget.

-The thorough report highlighted many of the details, instances, explanations and excuses of inappropriate behaviour used by one or more members of city staff,
+The thorough report highlighted many of the details, instances, explanations, and excuses for inappropriate behaviour used by one or more members of city staff,

 It was indicated in the report that the initial Garden's project budget of 12 million dollars was not created with a solid budget number but was more of a 'conceptual figure with no substantive support,' a phrase that was used by Managing Director of Community Services, Peter Chirico, during his interview with KPMG.